v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-edge.md

 The final step allows you to review a summary of the settings you configured.
 Once you have reviewed your choices click **Create** to complete the guided scenario.

+> [!NOTE]
+> Edge may take up to 12 hours to receive configuration.
+For more information, see [App configuration policies for Microsoft Intune](~/apps/app-configuration-policies-overview.md).

 > [!IMPORTANT]
 > Once the guided scenario is complete it will display a summary.
 You can modify the resources listed in the summary later, however the table displaying these resouces will not be saved.